 This loophole that might have allowed for clubs offering casino games has since been plugged multiple ways.
 The text has been edited to make it clear that it is only other aspects of the act that do not apply to these locations.
 A separate section increases the penalty to up to one year in prison.
 This has not stopped many casinos from offering locals membership, as enforcement is low.
 The letter of our law does however make it a crime that is punishable for up to 1 year in prison when locals without foreign passports use these casinos.

-The law which passed to bring casino licensing to Sri Lanka is the The Casino Business Regulation Act (No.17 of 2010) which passed on 7 December 2010.
+The law which passed to bring in a license for online casino games in Sri Lanka is The Casino Business Regulation Act (No.17 of 2010) which passed on 7 December 2010.
 If you click that link you might be surprised to discover how few words this act contains.
 The main thing it did was set a rule that no person can engage in the business of casino after January 1, 2012 without a valid license.
 It set the penalty for violation at up 5 years in prison.

 Despite the lack of regulation and rules, major investments are now being made to develop our casino industry at a rapid pace.
-It will be interesting to see if rich tourists are willing to come to Sri Lanka over Macau, Singapore, Malaysia and the Philippines when these massive resorts get built.
-All these other countries have rules and regulations which protect and give players legal recourse.
-While some might assume the regulations will be in place by then, I must ask, why assume this?
-Right now we have large casinos operating in Sri Lanka without such rules and this has been the case for decades.
+It will be interesting to see if rich tourists are willing to come to Sri Lanka over Macau and online casinos in Singapore, Malaysia, and the Philippines when these massive resorts get built.